oussama-gourari/Skycast/README.md

 - The following VM configuration steps are meant to create a VM with minimal resources in order to reduce it's cost:

-  - In the Navigation menu, click Machine configuration, select `E2` from the table and choose `e2-micro (2 vCPU, 1 core, 1 GB memory)` under Machine type.
+  - In the Navigation menu, click Machine configuration, select `E2` from the table, and choose `e2-micro (2 vCPU, 1 core, 1 GB memory)` under Machine type.

     ![](https://i.imgur.com/xwxBQGk.png)